-- Functional Mailboxes – Employees have their own personal mailbox.
-What if you can create an inbox shared between colleagues to be used collectively for a project.
+- Functional Mailboxes – Employees have their own personal mailboxes.
+What if you can create an inbox shared between colleagues to be used collectively for a project?
 Functional mailboxes are pretty useful in different scenarios.
-For instance, you can create a mailbox in order for the team to receive the latest updates on the project while having the option of delegating other members.
+For instance, you can create a mailbox in order for the team to receive the latest updates on the project while having the option of delegating to other members.

 Collaboration systems allow employees to communicate, share documents, and edit them simultaneously in a digital workplace.
-Companies use this to facilitate common issues physical workplaces have such as disorganized communications, confusions, misunderstandings, bureaucratic processes, time loss.
+Companies use this to facilitate common issues physical workplaces have such as disorganized communications, confusion, misunderstandings, bureaucratic processes, and time loss.

 2- Communication Features